Catholic Schoolhouse Tour 2: Week 20

 - Here’s a coloring page of Saint Cyril and Methodius to go with your lesson on the Cyrillic Alphabet.

-- The medival period is known for it’s castles.
-Learn about castles by borrowing Castle (DK Eyewitness Books)
+- The medieval period is known for its castles.
+Learn about castles by borrowing Castle (DK Eyewitness Books) from your library or getting a copy from Amazon. (this is an affiliate link).

-- If you have any cool Lego castles or Castle toys- this is the week to pull them out and play with them!
+- If you have any cool Lego castles or castle toys- this is the week to pull them out and play with them!
 Make sure you add on some hospital sections 🙂

 - In case you have no castles at home, I made a printable castle.
-It’s actually pretty easy to construct.
+It’s pretty easy to construct.
 First print the printable (either in B&W so your students can color it, or print the color version):

 - Cut out around each wall and turret piece.